codecygen/031_cookies-sessions_Level5/README.md

 Level 6 - Database Security - 3rd Part Authorization, OAUTH - Code Example
 ===

-For example if we have a web app, we can authorize users to our website with the help of a third party account login, such as Google.
+For example if we have a web app, we can authorize and authenticate users to our website with the help of a third party account login, such as Google.
+This is even securer than previous methods because in this one, instead of relying on our server and our limited staff, we delegate this task to the bigger companies.
+It is also much easier for individuals to use their Google account to authenticate themselves into our website rather than creating a new account and password for our website as well.

 GET (Stage 1): Our server sends a get request to Google server if the username and password the person enters matches the data.